 Please, scan this WRONG example:

 - organization of children’s activities

 It will turn into a RIGHT one if the medical assistant job description resume has the job that mentions working with children:

 - organized an informative course "Simply about the difficult: How washing hands will save your health" for children

 Let’s sum up important parts from a short “how to write a resume” course:

 - focus on two-three latest job places for experience section; focus on your skills and how you will contribute to a company if you don’t have experience;

 - include information relevant to your position and duties;

 - a recruiter will try to find reasons to decline your resume.

-If you need professional resume help and want to ensure that your resume is composed at the highest proficiency level, you can turn to our experienced resume writers.
+If you need professional resume help and want to ensure that your resume is composed at the highest proficiency level, you can turn to our nurse resume writing service online.
 Just give the details, and they will make them work for you.